Air Education and Training Command: Formal Training Unit

 Air Education and Training Command also provides follow-on training for most Air Force pilots, CSOs and enlisted aircrew in their assigned aircraft via Formal Training Units (FTUs).
 For those pilots and CSOs selected for assignment to fighter aircraft, they will complete the Introduction to Fighter Fundamentals (IFF) course, an AETC-administered program, at Randolph AFB, Texas, Columbus AFB, Mississippi, or Sheppard AFB, Texas, shortly following completion of undergraduate flying training and prior to reporting to their FTU.
 At IFF, pilots fly the AT-38B Talon.
+Until 2026, AETC hosted FTUs for some fighter and remotely-piloted aircraft, including the F-15C, F-16, F-35, and MQ-9.
+However, their training became the responsibility of Air Combat Command's Fifteenth Air Force, including ACC-gainable Air National Guard units in July of 2026 as a reorganization of combat aircraft training.